Richardinho/malebranche/README.md

+# Malebranche

-# Malebranche - node utility for converting clip path coordinates from absolute to fractional
+A node utility for converting clip path coordinates from absolute to fractional

 ### Introduction
 The CSS clip-path property permits svg clip paths to be used as clip paths for html elements,